-The water requirements for the Orange/Senqu Study Area is extensive.
-For the Orange River System (ORS) and Integrated Vaal River Systems (IVRS) the water requirements and return flows are monitored on a monthly basis by the Department of Water and Sanitation in South Africa, and re- analysed annually to determine necessary restrictions to protect the resource.
+The water requirements for the Orange/Senqu Study Area are extensive.
+For the Orange River System (ORS) and Integrated Vaal River Systems (IVRS) the water requirements and return flows are monitored on a monthly basis by the Department of Water and Sanitation in South Africa and re- analysed annually to determine necessary restrictions to protect the resource.
 For the remainder of the Study Area comprising of Lesotho, Botswana and Namibia, existing studies were reviewed to determine the current water requirements, return flows and future projections.
 Furthermore, stakeholders were engaged to validate the information summarised in the water requirements database.

-Previous reports reviewed and information contained within the Data Base Inventory are:
+Previous reports were reviewed, and the information captured in the Data Base Inventory.